 - soak the tamarind in 1/4 cup water for 30 mins.

 - rinse the taro leaves well and wipe them dry.

-- prepare them as shown in the pics above like removing the central vein and stalks etc.
+prepare them as shown in the pics below like removing the central vein and stalks etc.

 - now squeeze the tamarind directly into the water and extract the pulp.

 - take all the ingriedients for the batter in a mixing bowl.

 - add the tamarind pulp and mix well to make a thick batter.

 - check the taste and add more salt or powdered jaggery if required.

 - the batter has to be really thick.